mdrasmus/compbio/README.md

 compbio
 -------

-A collection of python libraries and utilities for computational biology.
+Python libraries and utilities for computational biology.

 ## Contents